 The drastic change in how we spend our time is just one adjustment we’ve made for parenthood.

-In hindsight, the sacrifices our own parents made for us becomes more profound.
+In hindsight, the sacrifices our parents made for us become more profound.

 To honor their sacrifices, we’re compelled to pursue the life our parents dreamed for us.
 That is to live a better life than them.

 And I wish that my kids will live a better life than me.

 All parents share this fundamental hope, which has driven societal improvements since the origins of humankind.

 How to Define a “Better Life”?

 Social scientists broadly quantify generational improvements by looking at metrics such as public health, poverty levels, technology progress, human rights, and worldwide peace.

 Global social progress on a macro scale has steadily improved over the centuries.
 We’re currently living in the best time in history as highlighted in the recent book Enlightenment Now: The Case for Reason, Science, Humanism, and Progress by Steven Pinker (this is one of Bill Gate’s all-time favorite books).